 The story of Catholic Education in the Diocese of Rockhampton is one of courage, sacrifice, struggle and vision; a story of commitment and above all of faith and trust in a provident God.
 Scanning the archival records we read in awe of how priests, religious, parents and lay educators battled tirelessly in some of the most difficult conditions and often against all the odds to provide children of successive generations with an opportunity to acquire knowledge of the world and to be always mindful of the call of Jesus and the Mission of the wider Church.

-The Diocesan Catholic Education Office opened in 1966 and was the first Catholic Education Office in Queensland.
+The Diocesan Catholic Education Office commenced in 1964 and was the first Catholic Education Office in Queensland.
 Prior to this various priests had toured the Diocese as Inspectors of Religious Education in schools.
-The Rev Dr Cecil Ballard was appointed as the First Director 1966 – 1975.
+The Rev Dr Cecil Ballard was appointed as the First Director 1963 – 1975.
 After Dr Ballard’s death in 1975, Rev Dr Kevin Castles was appointed as the Second Director 1975 – 1988.
 When Dr Castles retired from the position Mr Joe McCorley was appointed as the Third Director of Catholic Education for the Rockhampton Diocese from 1988 – 2001.
 Mr McCorley accepted the position of Executive Director for Queensland Catholic Education Commission in early 2001 and in July of that same year Miss Leesa Jeffcoat was appointed the Fourth and Current Director for Catholic Education in the Rockhampton Diocese.

 In 2013 Catholic Education celebrated 150 years of Catholic schools in the Diocese and another exciting chapter in the long history of Catholic Education in the Diocese of Rockhampton has since been written with St Brigid’s Catholic Primary School, Emerald opening in 2014 and St Brendan’s Catholic Primary School opening in the Northern Beaches area of Mackay in 2015.

-From those humble beginnings back in 1863, 31 primary schools, 8 colleges as well as Kindergartens and Pre prep facilities in various centres across the Diocese now provide educational opportunities based on a strong Catholic ethos to families from Bundaberg to Mackay and west to Longreach.
-Gospel based education is provided to over 17 000 students from Kindergarten to Year 12, encouraging student development not only academically, but also spiritually, socially, emotionally and physically to become considerate and contributing members of society.
+From those humble beginnings back in 1863, 31 primary schools, 8 colleges as well as Kindergartens and facilities in various centres across the Diocese now provide educational opportunities based on a strong Catholic ethos to families from Bundaberg to Mackay and west to Longreach.
+Gospel based education is provided to over 16 000 students from Kindergarten to Year 12, encouraging student development not only academically, but also spiritually, socially, emotionally and physically to become considerate and contributing members of society.

+From humble beginnings to the vibrant and successful education facilities we see today.
 The story of Catholic Education in the Diocese of Rockhampton continues to be written as we continue to ’honour the past, enrich the present, shape the future and find meaning for life.’